wylieburt/wylieburt.github.io/_posts/2025-09-12-image-search-engine.md

 <br>
 #### Helper Functions

-Here we create two useful functions, one for pre-processing images prior to entering the network, and the second for featurising the image, in other words passing the image through the VGG16 network and receiving the output, a single vector of 512 numeric values.
+Here we create two useful functions, one for pre-processing images prior to entering the network, and the second for featurizing the image, in other words passing the image through the VGG16 network and receiving the output, a single vector of 512 numeric values.

 ```python